velvia/velvia.github.io/2015-08-XX-Faith-Community-Job.md

 The above was probably something I realized before, but just had not applied to choosing software jobs.
 I realized:
 - Being able to work for somebody you know (say your ex-boss) is a no-brainer.
 They know to look out for your interests.
 - I really didn't want to do traditional interviews.
 Your coworkers are people you will have tons of meetings with, who influence your happiness for 40 hours a week at least.
 Why not work with people you know, instead of guessing what they might be like through a 1 hour interview?
+    + (I have to acknowledge that I have enough open source cred that I can often point people at my work -- and not everyone is in this position)
-- Work with people who believe in you, instead of people to whom you constantly need to prove yourself.
-(I must credit this to @susielee on Twitter)
+- I should work with people who believes in me, instead of people to whom I constantly need to prove myself. (from @urbansusie on Twitter)

-I decided to take a step of faith and stay with friends or people I knew when I travelled to conferences (when possible) instead of hotels.
+I decided to take a step of faith and stay with friends or people I knew when I traveled to conferences (when possible) instead of hotels.
 In June I went to Spark Summit, and stayed at friends' places.
 I had a blast and got great advice from my friends as well.
+Someone I had taught a bible class with, and who is also a big data consultant, suddenly offered me a place to stay, and I chatted with his son who's learning Java.
 For me, it was an important confirmation that personal relationships should play a key role in my decision.

-do not chase $ and control; both are illusions -- chase relationships.
-- I should start my own business.
-Well no.  Don't.
-Find a strong team first.

-African proverb quote.

-Doing things together - what does that mean?
-It's all about team.
-Don't get so caught up in self.
-- Important to know who you'll be working with.
-What are their values?
+## My own Startup?

+    "If you want to go fast, go alone.
+If you want to go far, go together." -- African proverb

+Perhaps you have your own idea and want to start your own business.
+I know I have my own projects that I want to turn into ideas, so I briefly flirted with doing my own thing.
+However, "it is not good for man to be alone"; it's easy to want complete control, but important to realize a good team that complements you is key to taking ideas far.
+In the end, I heeded the advice of others, and realized I'd rather have a smaller share of a big movement.
+If you have the chance to be part of a team that shares in your vision, believes in you and can contribute technically too, do it!

 ## Loving Your Neighbor (and the Open Source Community)

-Why feel community important - blessings of church community, neighbors as we moved up.
-Swing dance community.

-My community - the open source community.
-- So easy to take open source for granted
-- How I participate in OSS
-- Many ways to help the community - contributing back code, helping organize events, conference reviews, open sourcing innovative new stuff.... but also: being an expert in existing popular things, sharing knowledge
-- Joining a team that truly loves open source and the community
-- Where helping the community is a business benefit, not a liability

-Confirmation partly through reading Every Good Endeavor.
-Changed my understanding - Ruth and the Temple, what is our temple?

-## Consulting vs Product Development

-## Putting it all together, or letting God decide

-- Multiple confirmations: word, prayer, circumstances, friends
+Jesus told his followers that everything boiled down to loving God, and loving your neighbors as yourself.
+What does this mean though, and how can I apply it to work and jobs?
+In thinking about relationships, and who is my neighbor work-wise, I realized that I've been blessed by awesome tight-knit communities.
+I was part of the swing-dancing community, and that community led me to my job at VMware as well as my wife.
+In the same way, I started getting involved in the open source, Scala, and big data communities -- giving talks, contributing to projects and starting my own Github repos, writing blog posts, starting and running a Meetup, and more recently, helping with organizing and training at conferences.
+All of this activity built many relationships, opened many doors, and was very rewarding.

+I realized that my participation in open source gave me the answers to how to love my neighbors.
+Many companies take open source for granted, using projects but rarely or never giving back.
+Still others abandon or shut down communities as a way of doing business.
+For me, being able to continue to give back to the open source community, that has given me so much, means to join a team which values and contributes to the community, from the top down.
+Who understands why it is important to foster and develop communities.
+For whom helping with community efforts is aligned with their business interests, not just something you do in your spare time.
+My last job experience became one where neither the business nor my teammates shared my community vision, and it became a lonely and painful experience.
+Work with others who believe strongly in collaborating with, and giving back to, the community!

+## Serving others from our jobs

+I'll end by telling the story of Esther, from the Old Testament.
+In those days the Jews were exiled in Persia, a mighty empire, and King Xerxes was looking for a new Queen.
+Esther found favor with Xerxes and became Queen.
+Later on, Esther was able to save her Jewish people by using her position to out an evil plan to murder and take over Jewish possessions.

+You might not realize this, but we are all in privileged positions within a palace.
+We are all Esther's.
+We all have loved ones, family, and communities that we have been placed in, and not by accident.
+Our company, workplace, and industry is that palace.
+Take some time to relax and reflect on your priorities and perspective.
+I did, and came away with a deep sense of peace, choosing to join a team which is not only doing interesting work, but deeply shares my vision of helping the open source community.
+I chose this over higher paying opportunities at companies with far bigger reputations.

+## Credits